harness/developer-hub/docs/platform/variables-and-expressions/runtime-input-usage.md

 When writing pipelines in YAML, you can define Single Selection in allowed values by appending the `.selectOneFrom()` method to `<+input>`.
 For example: `<+input>.selectOneFrom(a,b,c)`.

 :::important note
-When using secrets as runtime inputs and configuring allowed values, the UI will not display an option for single selection.
+1. When using secrets as runtime inputs and configuring allowed values, the UI will not display an option for single selection.
 By default, only one value can be selected for a secret during runtime.
+2. If FF `PIE_MULTISELECT_AND_COMMA_IN_ALLOWED_VALUES` is disbaled you will have an option to select single selection via allowed values as well, if it's enabled then single selection is only available via [UI and selectOneFrom](#single-selection).
 :::